obierozipporah/marvo/README.md

 ## Introduction

 Welcome to the Audiophile e-commerce web store project.
 I completed this project as part of my training in the Azubi Africa Frontend Development program.
 The brief in this project was to build the user facing side of an e-commerce store that sells audio equipment.
-We were tasked with building the frontend of this project according to the specifications given in a Figma design file.
+I was tasked with building the frontend of this project according to the specifications given in a Figma design file.

 The project has been deployed on Vercel [here](https://audiophile-ecommerce-project-delta.vercel.app/)